 If you’ve been charged with assault, there is likely a defense to the crime.
 Maryland assault lawyer Randolph Rice has defended hundreds of clients charged with first and second degree assault in Maryland.
-Avoiding jail, fines and probation by winning with a “not guilty” verdict.
-Since assault charges are very technical and rely on substantial evidence to prove, there are various defenses that can be presented to increase the likelihood of success at trial.
+He’s used such defenses as “self defense” and “defense of others” to help his clients in court.

 First degree assault is defined as a felony in Maryland.

 The crime of first degree assault can be found under Maryland Criminal Law 3-202.

 Since 1st degree assault is classified as a felony in Maryland, there is no statute of limitations.
 That means the State may charge the defendant at any time during the life of the defendant.

 Assault in the second degree is one of two variations of assault a person can be charged with in Maryland.
 It is the less serious of the assault crimes in Maryland.

 It is essentially the unlawful touching of another person.
 That means, if charged with assault in the second degree, the State is alleging the defendant touched, hit, or attempted to touch or hit another person